Using 360-degree feedback as a tool for managerial development

 Points to watch out for:

-• wanting to work on ten areas at the same time;
+• wanting to work on ten areas at the same time

-• setting overly vague goals;
+• setting goals that are too vague

 Embedding 360-degree feedback in a continuous management culture